vivian-xiong-107/PHP2550_project2/README.md

 ## Packages

-All code contained within the R Markdown (Rmd) file is compatible with R version 4.2.1 and can be successfully compiled.
+All code contained within the R Markdown (Rmd) file, and R scripts are compatible with R version 4.2.1 and can be successfully compiled.
 The following part lists the packages and their corresponding versions that will be used:

 DescTools (0.99.5)